SergioRAgostinho/sergioragostinho.github.io/_drafts/qt-vtk-pcl-cmake.md

 tags: [qt, vtk, pcl, cmake]
 categories: [tutorials]
 output: false
+toc: true
+toc_label: "Contents"
 ---

-# Introduction
+## Introduction

 Hi everyone.
 The purpose of this tutorial is to exemplify how to integrate your [Point Cloud Library][pcl] (PCL) visualization code into [Qt][qt].
 It's been a while since I started thinking I should learn something about Qt, and I also want to address a number of questions that occasionally pop in pcl-users mailing list, on how to compile projects that integrate PCL and Qt specific code.
 Our goto response is always to "handle everything through [CMake][cmake]", but people seem to be somewhat reluctant of going down that path.
 I'm hoping this provides a simple and quick boilerplate that allows everyone to have their projects up and running in no time.

 [Qt][qt] is a powerful cross-platform graphical user interface (GUI) framework, which allows developers to quickly create cross-platform GUI applications with relative ease, by abstracting them from the complexity of having to do platform dependent code.

 [VTK][vtk] is a cross-platform visualization framework but most importantly, it is the back end of the [```pcl::visualization```][pcl_vis] module.
 VTK is very powerful and provides extensive functionalities to visualize 2D and 3D data, the latter being clearly the most relevant in PCL, as well as providing interaction with keyboard and mouse controllers.